 Let your internal helpers know what they're in for.
 Explain what you'll be needing from them and when, and invite them to send you any worthwhile information early on that might prevent you from reinventing the wheel.

 Now is the time to engage your graphic designer, editor and printer, if you need them.
 The latter two suppliers aren't terribly difficult to manage.
 To give you a quote, and editor will want to know how many words there will be (and some other easy stuff) and later on they'll want to see a small sample of your draft to make sure it isn't in a foreign language.
 A printer is even easier.
 Graphic designers, however, need careful wrangling.
 It will be far cheaper for you if it goes like this.

 Even War and Peace can be summarised on one page.
 For your own project, write a one-pager that describes:

 Step 4 – Write

-Many years of writing and editing have led us to believe that there are only two questions you need to ask yourself before you begin writing: what's your point, and who cares?
+Many years of writing and editing have led me to believe that there are only two questions you need to ask yourself before you begin writing: what's your point, and who cares?
 Let's move on.
 You can learn more about our own approach to writing on our Wordsmithery page.

 When you've finished your draft you can send it to your graphic designer for mock-up, and to your editor so he or she can firm-up their estimate of how long the document will take to edit